 VCU recognizes that some activities conducted by the university meet the definition of "creditor" and "financial institution" as defined by the Federal Trade Commission's (FTC) Red Flag Rules, which implements Section 114 of the Fair and Accurate Credit Transactions Act (FACT Act).
 VCU is committed to conducting university business in compliance with federal law and to this end has established the creation and maintenance of an Identity Theft Prevention Program with an assigned Program Administrator.
 The Identity Theft Prevention Program includes the Identity Theft Prevention policy, Identity Theft Prevention Standard, all other associated standards and related documents.
-All departments having covered accounts must adopt and follow the Identity Theft Prevention Policy and its associated Identity Theft Prevention Standard and Identity Theft Prevention Program.
+All departments having covered accounts must adopt and follow the Identity Theft Prevention Program.

-III.
+II.
 Program Content